typeorm/typeorm/docs/select-query-builder.md

 ## Querying Filtered Rows

-If the modal you are querying has a column with a `rawFilterCondition` set, the query builder will automatically only include rows which match the condition.
+If the model you are querying has a column with a `rawFilterCondition` set, the query builder will automatically only include rows which match the condition.

 If you have the entity: